 Black walnut trees can be grown for the purpose of Veneer or timber as a high quality wood product.
 With 300 black walnuts cross planted on average per acre, yearly care is essential in bringing this type of an orchard to its full potential.
 Veneer/high grade timber is far more rare in a wild stand, or a stand left alone after initial planting.
 Upon maturity, these trees can range from $500-1000 (non-veneer timber) or even up to $5000 veneer quality per tree.
 There are many other benefits of growing black walnuts on PEI.
 Black walnuts are one of the top ten carbon sink trees, with studies from the US department of energy showing one tree alone can take over a ton of Co2 out of the atmosphere after 25 years.
 This is something we sorely need now more than ever with talk on climate change being so prominent.
 We could Reforest unused farm land and reduce our dependency on the American walnut industry for timber and nuts.
 Plus there is no real need for yearly replanting, watershed concerns or harmful pesticides, as these orchards can be grown organically with the right practices.

-As of end of 2021, Havenloft has planted more than six thousand trees in varieties from black walnuts to edible chestnuts and hazelnuts, black cherries and more in the four years we have been operating for.
+As of end of 2022, Havenloft has planted and grown more than ten thousand trees in varieties from black walnuts to edible chestnuts and hazelnuts, black cherries and more in the 5 years we have been operating for.
 These have mostly been for private individuals, looking to promote sustainable practices and to harvest their own tree and berry crops.
 Our orchard clientele has ranged from Doctors, farmers, Taiwanese immigrants to public figures.
 We have had multiple government agencies at the provincial level assist us, from entrepreneur programs at skills PEI to Department of Agriculture programs such as Future farmer.
 We also have received much assistance from Phil Ferraro at the Farm center and the PEI woodlot owners Assc.

 We had great success selling retail at Jewels since 2019, selling both black walnuts and hazelnuts as well as black cherry.